Fossils and Las Hoyas

 (Marugán-Lobón et al., 2016)

-Part of my research has been devoted to study avian skull evolution at macroevolutionary scales using shape analysis (Geometric Morphometrics).
+My long-term research topic has been the study avian skull and brain evolution at macroevolutionary scales using shape analysis (Geometric Morphometrics).

 Mesozoic Birds and the evolution of avian life histories